 When the league first announced jersey patch ads, it was not to much delight from fans.

-Upon seeing the ads, however, it became clear that there was a direct attention paid to integrating the brand logos into the color schemes of each team to make them less noticeable, even native to the surrounding branding.
+Upon seeing the ads, however, it became clear that there was much attention paid to integrating the brand logos into the color schemes of each team to make them less noticeable, even native to the surrounding branding.

 While Squarespace's logo is actually not blue, they display their logo in the Knicks' blue, with a white background.
 Most other teams do the same.
 The idea of players being "running billboards" seems to dissipate upon seeing how well the ads blend in.